 Kolli Hills or Kolli Malai is a range of hills in the central region of Tamil Nadu.
 Kolli Hills are a relatively tall range with an average height of about 1370 m.
 The route to Kolli Hills has about 75 narrow turns which makes the journey extremely thrilling.
 Chanakya, writer of Arthashastra was born here.
 The famous Arapaleeswarar Temple is located here.
 Hence, Kolli hills are actually a site of pilgrimage.
 There are two viewpoints present here from where you can see a divine panoramic view of the surrounding area.
 Many waterfalls are also present, including, Akash Ganga waterfall.
 It is called so because the water falls from such great height and with such a high speed that it almost appears white.
 Many nearby towns are also often frequented by tourists.
 Kolli Malai also boasts of rich biodiversity.
 In short, Kolli Hills is an ideal location for a weekend getaway full of natural beauty.

-Each of these destinations is full of surreal scenic beauty.
+Each of these destinations is full of surreal scenic beauty and is one of the best unexplored places in Tamilnadu.
 It is difficult to say which place among these is the best or which place can be left out.

 This post was originally published on Trodly Travel Blog.